PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Neighboring Stormpeak Clan
 	- May have crossed paths after Bjorn was usurped
 - Clan Flameforge
 - Worship Siberys
 - Varyn the Valiant
-	- Goliath, former member of Stormpeak Clan
+	- Is actually the last remaining Coautl
+	- AKA "Varyn Walhardt"
 	- Carried a fractured dragonshard fragment
 	- Became Bjorn's father's best friend
 	- Was present during Hrothgar's birth, caused his soul to be tainted